Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 # May 2023

-1. Out of 604,827 rides, 602 lasted for more than 24 hrs
+1. Out of a total of 604,827 rides, 602 rides lasted more than 24 hours.
-2. The average ride length for this month is 19 min.
+2. The average ride length for this month is 19 minutes.
-3. The longest ride length is 6 hours and 50 min.
+3. The longest ride lasted for 23 hours and 58 minutes, excluding rides that lasted more than 24 hours.
-4. The most rides in a week is Tuesday by all riders (casual and member).
+4. Tuesday has the highest number of rides for all riders, with a total of 101,062 (including both casual and member riders).
-5. For casual riders Sunday has the most number of rides, followed by Saturday and Tuesday which is at 42,124(Sunday), 40,758(Saturday) and 33,382(Tuesday).
-While member riders, Tuesday has the most rides followed by Wednesday and Thursday at 67,680 (Wednesday), 67,517 (Wednesday) and 55,686 (Thursday).
+5. Among casual riders, Sunday has the most rides, followed by Saturday and Tuesday, with 42,124 rides on Sunday, 40,758 on Saturday, and 33,382 on Tuesday.
+For member riders, Tuesday has the most rides, followed by Wednesday and Thursday, with 67,680 rides on Wednesday, 67,517 on Tuesday, and 55,686 on Thursday.
-6. Out of 604,827 rides, casual riders took 234,181 rides while member has 370,646 rides
+6. Out of the 604,827 rides, casual riders accounted for 234,181 rides, while member riders accounted for 370,646 rides.
+7. The most frequently taken route by riders is from Streeter Dr & Grand Ave to Streeter Dr & Grand Ave, with 1,159 rides taken by casual riders and 179 by member riders.
+8. Afternoon is the time with the most rides taken by casual riders, totaling 89,445 rides, while member riders took 120,472 rides in the afternoon.
+9. Both casual and member riders used electric bikes, with casual riders accounting for 46,785 rides and member riders for 62,891 rides.